bibhutiranjansinha/MelanomaDetectionAssignmentC56/README.md

 - Vascular lesion

 ## Conclusions
-- Accuracy on training data has increased by using Augmentor library
+- Accuracy increased after using using Augmentor library
-- Model is still overfitting
+- The model is still overfitting but comparably less
-- The problem of overfitting can be solved by add more layer,neurons or adding dropout layers.
+- The model performance can be further improved by adding more layers, neurons or dropout layers.
-- The Model can be further improved by tuning the hyperparameter
+- The model can be also further improved by tuning the hyperparameter

 ## Technologies Used